Zeke-MA/E-Commerce-Lite/README.md

 To confirm the database is up and running connect to the instance: psql -h localhost -U yourusername -d yourdatabase
 Once in the shell type \l to see all available databases

+Make a migration and confirm the table exists

+Shutdown container, turn it back on and make sure you see your changes from before shutdown